SaoulaHocine/Mastermind/README.md

 ## About

 This Mastermind console game is written in Java and serves as a simple implementation of the classic board game.
-It was created by [Your Name] as a fun programming exercise.
+It was created by SAOULA HOCINE as a fun programming exercise.

 ## Acknowledgments